IGCS supports the World Health Organization’s Global Strategy to Accelerate the Elimination of Cervical Cancer as a public health problem.

 HPV Vaccination & Public Awareness

-Prevent cervical cancer before it starts.
+Prevent cervical cancer

 Screening & Treatment of Precancerous Lesions